seanorama/masterclass/security-advanced/README.md

 output=`curl -u hadoopadmin:$PASSWORD -k -i -H 'X-Requested-By: ambari'  https://localhost:8444/api/v1/clusters`
 cluster=`echo $output | sed -n 's/.*"cluster_name" : "\([^\"]*\)".*/\1/p'`

+echo $cluster
+## this should show the name of your cluster

+## if not you can manully set this as below
+## cluster=Security-HWX-LabTesting-XXXX

 #first we will run login 3 different users: hdfs, hadoopadmin, sales1